 Because determination of PFIC status is a fact-intensive inquiry made on an annual basis that depends upon the composition of our assets and income, no assurance can be given that we are not or will not become classified as a PFIC.
 If we were to be or become classified as a PFIC in any taxable year, a U.S. Holder (as defined in "Taxation-United States Federal Income Taxation") may incur significantly increased U.S. federal income tax on gain recognized on the sale or other disposition of our ADSs or ordinary shares and on the receipt of distributions on the ADSs or ordinary shares to the extent such gain or distributions is treated as an "excess distribution" under the U.S. federal income tax rules.
-Further, if we are classified as a PFIC for any year during which a U.S. Holder holds our ADSs or ordinary shares, we generally will continue to be treated as a PFIC for all succeeding years during which such U.S. Holder holds our ADSs or ordinary shares.
+Further, if we are classified as a PFIC for any year during which a U.S. Holder holds our ADSs or ordinary shares.
 You are urged to consult your tax advisor concerning the United States federal income tax consequences of acquiring, holding, and disposing of ADSs if we are or become classified as a PFIC.
 For more information, see "Item 10.
-Additional Information-E. Taxation -United States Federal Income Tax Considerations-Passive Foreign Investment Company Considerations."
+Additional Information-E. Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Considerations."